EtherUniverse/whitepaper/ether-universe-whitepaper.md

 ## Background

+Since Bitcoin was introduced in 2008, blockchain technology has received great development.
+Entrepreneurs and developers have engaged in researching and promoting the technology, in order to offer even broader applications.
+Later, as Ethereum came into existence, smart contracts have greatly leveraged the applicability of blockchain technology.
+Recently, EOS with DPOS is able to provide millions of users with low-latency transactions.
+In future, thousands of blockchains will emerge in various industries.
+Should a user want to access features provided by a blockchain, the user would have to purchase tokens of the blockchain; this would greatly limit the use of blockchain technology.

 Nowadays, several teams have engaged in developing cross-chain solutions, e.g. BTCRelay, BlockStream, Lisk, and Asch.
 They all presented excellent technical progression and have gained tremendous influence.

 EOS represents the right direction of the evolution of blockchain technology, based on its philosophy of general validation, progressive iteration, and long-term evolution.
 The purpose of EOS is to offer million-scale high-volume capacity, accounts system, free use, easy upgrade, restoration from bugs, low-latency, and combination of high performance in both serial and parallel computations.
 Ether Universe will inherit the essential features of EOS and will construct a distinct cross-chain platform, eventually enabling the exchange of value across blockchains.